Sv443/Sv443/README.md

 ---

 My projects are free and open source so I rely on donations to keep my servers and domains running.
-So if you like what I do, please consider [supporting me.](https://github.com/sponsors/Sv443) I appreciate it a lot <3
+So if you like what I do, please consider [supporting my development.](https://github.com/sponsors/Sv443)

-Thanks to these awesome people for supporting:
+Massive thanks to my sponsors ❤

 <a href="https://github.com/CrazyMarvin" title="CrazyMarvin"><img src="https://github.com/CrazyMarvin.png" width="50" height="50" /></a>